angushtlam/remiges/lib/components/Columns/README.md

 | width     | No         | String     | The width of the column                                      | `null`  |

 ## Default Behaviors
+Column widths and fixed columns do not apply in smaller breakpoints.

 The width of the column is divided evenly with the other sibling columns.

 ## Example